top of page

 The first Lisburn meeting took place recently and was warmly welcomed by those who attended.
 Patients received valuable education from the South Eastern Trust Heart Failure Team, Grainne Toal and Andrea Corbett alongside Luna Cousins, Cardiac Rehabilitation Co-Ordinator.

 Chairperson of the group, Nicole McKelvie, also shared her personal journey of being diagnosed with heart failure.
-Her honest and inspiring story helped reassure others that they are not alone and that support is available.

-21 March 2025 - Royal visit
+March 2025 - Royal visit

 King Charles III and Queen Camilla have visited Banbridge, County Down, for their third and final day of engagements in Northern Ireland.